Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data

 It is important to acknowledge that this ``covariate simulation'' step arises due to a suboptimal scenario, where patient-level data on covariates are unavailable for the $BC$ study.
 Ideally, this should be freely available or, at least, disclosed by the sponsor company.
 Raw patient-level data are always the preferred input for statistical inference, allowing for the testing of assumptions.\cite{chan2014increasing} The underlying reasons for unavailable IPD are diverse and span across a range of issues.
 Perhaps the most sensitive of these is privacy, with the General Data Protection Regulation\cite{voigt2017eu} ratified by the European Union in 2018 recognizing data concerning health as a special category of data with specific protection safeguards and disclosure regulations.

-We note that, if the main hindrance to the availability of IPD is privacy, the manufacturer itself could facilitate statistical inference by using the IPD to create fully artificial covariate datasets.\cite{nowok2016synthpop} The release of such datasets would not involve a violation of privacy or confidentiality, and would remove the risk of misspecifying the joint covariate distribution of the $BC$ population.
+We note that, if the main hindrance to the availability of IPD is privacy, the manufacturer itself could facilitate statistical inference by using the IPD to create fully artificial covariate datasets.\cite{nowok2016synthpop} The release of such datasets would not involve a violation of privacy or confidentiality and would avoid the need for the ``covariate simulation'' step.
 Alternatively, Bonofiglio et al.\cite{bonofigliorecovery} have recently proposed a framework where access to covariate correlation summaries is made possible through distributed computing.
 It is unclear whether access to such framework would be granted to a competitor submitting evidence for reimbursement to HTA bodies, albeit the summaries could be reported in clinical trial publications.